A concentration of talents

 The Volkart brothers were among the first major Swiss commodity trading firms.

 Before becoming the world leaders in coffee trading, the company focused on cotton from the Indian sub-continent.
-Above is the firm structure as of 1925. (picture courtesy of the Volkart Archives)
+Right is the firm structure as of 1925. (picture courtesy of the Volkart Archives)